 - “Institutions, Experts, and the Loss of Trust,” guest edited by Henry E. Brady (University of California, Berkeley) and Kay Lehman Schlozman (Boston College).
 The collection will explore the extent and consequences of the erosion of trust.
 One central theme will be the interplay between the decline in trust and the way that distrust adheres to multiple lines of political and social cleavage.

 - “The Humanities in American Life: Thriving or in Crisis?” guest edited by Norman Bradburn (University of Chicago, emeritus), Carin Berkowitz (New Jersey Humanities Council), and Robert B. Townsend (American Academy of Arts and Sciences).
 This volume of Dædalus will examine the value and state of the humanities in American society, with a focus on newer areas of academic humanistic inquiry, such as the medical, environmental, and digital humanities.

-- “AI and Society,” guest edited by James Manyika (McKinsey & Company).
+- “AI and Society,” guest edited by James Manyika (McKinsey Global Institute).
 The volume will explore where we are in the development of artificial intelligence, the applications and uses of AI, and key questions around the impact that AI could have on society and on our future.
 The essays will present both positive and critical views of AI, in its technical and scientific development and in its impacts on society.

 The Committee on Studies and Publications invites members to suggest ideas for projects and for issues of Dædalus that draw on the knowledge and interests of the Academy’s membership and on the Academy’s ability to bring together individuals from diverse fields, disciplines, professions, and institutions.